slackapi/hubot-slack/README.md

 This adapter uses the following environment variables:

-#### HUBOT\_SLACK\_TOKEN

-This is the API token for the Slack user you would like to run Hubot under.
+ - `HUBOT_SLACK_TOKEN` - this is the API token for the Slack user you would like to run Hubot under.

 ## Copyright

 Copyright &copy; Slack Technologies, Inc. MIT License; see LICENSE for further details.

-## TODOs

-1. Respond to DMs without requiring `username: `
-1. On reconnect, optionally fetch and process missed messages